devulrix/everything-as-code/content/about.md

 title: "About"
 date: 2020-05-26T20:27:16+02:00
 draft: false
-heroimage: /images/ulrich.jpg
+heroimage: /images/ulrich-full2.jpg
-herotext: Helping you succeed in life
+herotext: A blog for life long learning
 layout: about
 ---